Looking for the latest email marketing statistics for 2025? Your search ends here.

 When only your email message is personalized, they have an average open rate of 18.8% and a click rate of 2.1%.

-5. Does transactional emails help with sales?
+5. Do transactional emails help with sales?

 Yes.
 Experian reports that transactional emails have 8x more email open rates and clicks than any other type of email and can generate 6x more revenue.